OpenCamp-cc/curriculum/week-3/README.md

 - Use HTML and CSS to build websites with different layouts using Flexbox or Gridbox
 - Create git repositories, commit and revert code changes

+We will take a break from HTML and CSS after W3 to try JavaScript and Python, so be sure to practice as much of HTML and CSS as you can this week!

 ### Overview of W3

 1. [freeCodeCamp][fcc]: [Responsive Web Design Course][fcc-web]: complete the following exercises on their website: [Learn the CSS Box Model by Building a Rothko Painting][fcc-web]: